Ezku/equanimous-tribble/content/3-empirical-study/2-data-collection.md

 00:37
 :   (the distinct sound of a fruit, supposedly said pear, being chewed) 00:39
-:   "Should we have a new nickname for [team member]?" (`D2` presents a topic)
+:   "Should we have a new nickname for [team member]?" (`D2` presents a topic)-->

 Some dailies include a `BOARD OVERVIEW`.
-In these segments, the focus is not on individual boards, but their overall status or health, relationships and priorities between them and the arrangement of them in the list of boards.
-Here's an example where a developer inquires after the purpose of colored labels used for different boards (daily `03`):
+In these segments, the focus is not on individual boards, but their overall status or health, relationships and priorities between them and the arrangement of them in the list of boards.<!-- Here's an example where a developer inquires after the purpose of colored labels used for different boards (daily `03`):

 26:21
 :   "What about.. are the, uh, colors?" (`D` asks question about boards seen on screen) :   "Yellow is in QA.
 Purple has passed QA.
-Then there's grey that is in smoketest and, well, you won't probably ever see the blue because I.. blue means it's.. has been smoketested and I'll archive it any moment now." (`QA` explains their methods)
+Then there's grey that is in smoketest and, well, you won't probably ever see the blue because I.. blue means it's.. has been smoketested and I'll archive it any moment now." (`QA` explains their methods)-->

 Most boards used in dailies were ones of persistent nature.
 They are not explicitly bound to dates or weeks or deployment cadences. `CYCLES` make an exception to this.
 They are boards that are numbered and constitute a bundle of shippable things.
-Boards labelled with the same number would be deployed together, and there are a multitude of them in use at the same time.
-As alluded to in the quote by *QA* above, the board for a specific cycle will vanish from sight by being archived after work in it has been completed.
-All of these were grouped together as `CYCLES`.
-Discussion generally involves *what is being worked on*, *by whom* and *when it will be completed*.
-An extract from daily `02` demonstrates how conceptions on progress of work and implications of handovers are negotiated in context of `CYCLES`:
+Boards labelled with the same number would be deployed together, and there are a multitude of them in use at the same time. <!--As alluded to in the quote by *QA* above, the-->The board for a specific cycle will vanish from sight by being archived after work in it has been completed.
+All of these segments were grouped together as `CYCLES`.
+Discussion generally involves *what is being worked on*, *by whom* and *when it will be completed*. <!--An extract from daily `02` demonstrates how conceptions on progress of work and implications of handovers are negotiated in context of `CYCLES`:

 12:58
 :   "So, are you still going to make it by friday?"
 (QA prompts)